Lumiera

 Collecting initial drafts

-Reasoning about the Player Subsystem’s structure
+Reasoning Behind the Player Subsystem’s Structure

 Influences and Requirements

-The basic service turns out to be the performing of a preconfigured object model.
+The basic service turns out to be performing of a preconfigured object model.
 This performance is time based.
 Multiple usage instances of this service can be expected to coexist, each of which can be broken down into a set of elementary streams to be delivered in sync.
 The parameters of delivery can be reconfigured on-the-fly.

-Modes of operation
+Modes of Operation

-Delivery can be either free-wheeling, so to cover a predefined time interval with fixed quality calculations (final render), and it can be throttled for using excess computation power (background rendering).
+Delivery can be either free-wheeling, so as to cover a predefined time interval with fixed quality calculations (final render), and it can be throttled for using excess computation power (background rendering).
 Or — alternatively — delivery can be time-bound (for classical playback), following the projection of wall clock time onto a predefined timeline interval (the so called “playhead” or “playback cursor” proceeding along a timeline).

 Reconfiguration

-Some of these operation modes need to be prepared to encounter an unpredictable live reconfiguration, driven by user interactions:
+Some of these operation modes need to be prepared to encounter an unpredictable live reconfiguration driven by user interactions:

 • paused